 On September 12, 2011, the charges were dismissed and Ayers was released.

 In March 2013, a federal jury found that two detectives had fabricated and concealed exculpatory evidence and awarded Ayers $13.2 million in damages.
+The Sixth Circuit U.S. Court of Appeals upheld the verdict in December 2014.

 – Maurice Possley